 - Place the eggs in their shells in hot tap water and let sit for 5 minutes changing the water half way if it starts to cool.
 Beat eggs plus 1 cup (7 ounces/200 grams) sugar for 5 minutes with the balloon whisk on high speed of mixer until pale and thick and well increased in volume.
 Gently pour the beaten egg mixture into another bowl and set aside.

 - Beat butter, oil and remaining 1 cup (7 ounce/200 grams) sugar for 2 minutes on medium high with flat beater until light and fluffy.
+Add vanilla or vanilla bean paste and stir to blend.
 Sprinkle in flour; remove 1 tablespoon of flour from the mixing bowl and sprinkle it over the nuts tossing to coat.
 Add the baking soda and salt to the mixing bowl with the flour and butter mixture.
 Turn mixer on low and mix to moisten dry ingredients, about 10 seconds.
 With the mixer going on low slowly pour in buttermilk.
 When all the buttermilk is added, beat on medium speed for one minute until well combined and smooth.
 Stir in the nuts.
 By hand, stir in half of the beaten egg mixture; once incorporated, gently fold in the remaining half of the beaten eggs.

 - Gently pour into the prepared pans and bake for about 25-35 minutes until the cake tests clean with a toothpick.
 When you remove the cakes from the oven, thwack them firmly on the counter to minimize shrinkage and cool 10 minutes in pan on a cooling rack.
 Turn out to the cooling rack and cool completely if using immediately, or wrap in two layers of plastic wrap if using later.
 Frost the cooled cake with Italian Cream Buttercream or your buttercream of choice.
 Enjoy!